Large Language Models for Software Engineering: A Systematic Literature Review: RQ1: What LLMs have been employed to date to solve SE tasks?

 \subsection{Large Language Models (LLMs)}

 Pre-trained language models (PLMs) have demonstrated impressive capabilities in solving various NLP tasks~\cite{kojima2022large,shanahan2022talking,wei2022chain,zhao2023survey}.
 Researchers have observed that scaling up the model sizes significantly enhances their capacity, leading to remarkable performance improvements when the parameter scale surpasses a certain threshold~\cite{shanahan2022talking,hoffmann2022training,taylor2022galactica}.
 The term ``Large Language Model'' (LLM) was introduced to distinguish language models based on their parameter size, specifically referring to large-sized PLMs~\cite{zhao2023survey}.
 However, we note that the literature lacks a formal consensus on the minimum parameter scale for LLMs, as the model's capacity is intertwined with both data size and total compute~\cite{wang2023software}.
 In this paper, we adopt the LLM scope division and taxonomy introduced by Pan \ea\cite{pan2023unifying} and categorize the mainstream LLMs investigated in this study into three groups according to their architectures: encoder-only, encoder-decoder, and decoder-only LLMs.
 This taxonomy and relevant models are shown in Fig.~\ref{fig:llms}.
+We have included the LLMs used by each work and their parameter sizes (if declared in the paper) in our public repository: \url{https://github.com/xinyi-hou/LLM4SE_SLR}.
+Additionally, Table~\ref{tab:llm_used_to_task} summarizes the LLMs with different architectures suitable for different types of SE tasks.